dreibh/simproctc/README.md

 # 📈 Plotting the Results

-After processing the simulation defined by <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R">test1.R</a></tt>, you can plot the results using <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R">plot-test1.R</a></tt>:
+After processing the simulation defined by [`test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/test1.R), you can plot the results using [`plot-test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R):

 ```bash
 R --vanilla < plot-test1.R
 ```

-The results will be written to <tt>test1.pdf</tt> (the file name will be the simulation output directory + <tt>.pdf</tt>).
+The results will be written to `test1.pdf` (the file name will be the simulation output directory + `.pdf`).
 You can view it with any PDF reader, e.g.&nbsp;[Okular](https://okular.kde.org/).
-The plotter settings at the head of <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R">plot-test1.R</a></tt> should be almost self-explaining.
+The plotter settings at the head of [`plot-test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R) should be almost self-explaining.
 For _colorMode_, you can also use _cmBlackAndWhite_ or _cmGreyScale_.
 Setting _plotOwnOutput_ to TRUE results in an own output file for each plot (instead of a single PDF file). _plotConfigurations_ contains the definitions for each plot, in particular title, output file name for _plotOwnOutput_, x- and y-axis ticks, legend position and the results data for each axis given by a template.
-A set of model-specific templates is already defined in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/simulate-version1.R">simulate-version1.R</a></tt>, you can add additional ones there or to _plotVariables_ in <tt><a href="https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R">plot-test1.R</a></tt>.
+A set of model-specific templates is already defined in [`simulate-version1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/simulate-version1.R), you can add additional ones there or to _plotVariables_ in [`plot-test1.R`](https://github.com/dreibh/simproctc/blob/master/toolchain/plot-test1.R).
 See also the paper for more details on templates.

 # 🚀 Run Distribution to a Pool of PCs